GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 ### Intermezzo: View Timeline Ranges

-By default, an animation linked to the View Timeline attaches to the entire range of it.
+By default, an animation linked to the View Timeline attaches to the entire timeline range.
 This starts from the moment the subject is about to enter the scrollport and ends when the subject has left the scrollport entirely.

 It is also possible to link it to a specific part of the View Timeline by specifying the range that it should attach to.
 This can be, for example, only when the subject is entering the scroller.
 In the following visualization, the progress starts counting up from 0% when the subject enters the scroll container but already reaches 100% from the moment it is entirely intersecting.